GOLD2025

 Would you like to join us in working to create relief and opportunities for single parents and their children?

 Single Parent Advocate is focusing on strengthening family relationships, developing a volunteer culture, and increasing the breadth of our partner and donor bases.
-We are also actively recruiting board members. in 2020 we launched a podcast on online educational committee to help in remote learning.
+We are also actively recruiting board members. in 2024 we re-launched a podcast on online educational committee to help in remote learning.

 We are actively evaluating building a CRM to better be able to report important information for interested parties.